GorkaUrbizu/text2cor/README.md

 Sequence to Sequence Coreference Resolution for English, using a Transformer.

+We used sequence to sequence to sequence transformer from [fairseq](https://github.com/pytorch/fairseq) for this work.

 Code and readme available soon.

 datasets not provided here, you can find them at: